 After configuring the BART host and the database server(s), you can start using BART.
 For information about using BART, see the EDB Postgres Backup and Recovery User Guide.

-Installation Troubleshooting
+Troubleshooting

-This section provides a workaround for the following installation issue that you may encounter:
+This section provides a workaround for the following installation issues: